RealProHenis/OBS-Dock-Layout-Manager/README.md

 # OBS Dock Layout Manager
-A plugin for OBS Studio that saves each dock's position and size, to easily switch to depending on desired layout.<br><br>
+A plugin for OBS Studio that saves each dock's position and size, to easily switch to depending on desired layout.<br>

 *Supports only Windows (for now)* <br>
 *Tested & working on OBS 30.2.3*